Delia's Complete How To Cook

 Delia Smith Moussaka Recipe

-How To Make Delia Smith Moussaka Recipe
+How To Make Moussaka Recipe

 1. Cook the lentils: First, cook the lentils in 2 fl oz (55 ml) of water (no salt added) at a gentle simmer for about 30 minutes or until they are softened and all the water has been absorbed.